kpaxico/extjs_guide_ws/Readme.md

 }
 ```

-# Changing the place of generated files for develeopment (move them under the folder named 'generated files')
+# Changing the place of generated files for develeopment (move them under the folder named 'generatedFiles')

 - In app.json, make the following changes:
 ```